AMQP request is used to operate on an AMQP node (such as a queue or topic).

 AMQP request only supports AMQP 1.0.
-It was tested against ActiveMQ 5.17.x, RabbitMQ 3.13.1 (with AMQP 1.0 plugin enabled), as well as IBM MQ 8 and 9, with no security.
+It has been tested against ActiveMQ 5.17.x, RabbitMQ 3.13.1 (with the AMQP 1.0 plugin enabled), and IBM MQ 8 and 9, all without security enabled.

 Actions available: Send.